Meet the Boarding Team

 Mrs Emma Stott

-Head of Boarding
+Head of Boarding and DDSL

 Emma absolutely loved school as a youngster and was an extremely high achieving and gifted student.
 It was this experience that has propelled her into becoming fully immersed into the life of St Bees as Head of Boarding and there couldn’t be a more warm, bubbly or wonderfully kind person to oversee the everyday runnings of a busy Boarding community.